SnoWFLakE0s/jose-code/README.md

-# Josecode
-by First Joshua Eah and Matviy Zhachek for CS 102 Section C Fall 2021

 # jose-code
 A simple extension of the C language for doing basic tasks.
 Funny function names and operators based on quotes from our MA111 professor.
 Completely impractical.
+By Joshua Eah and Matviy Zhachek for CS-102 Section C Fall 2021.

 # Language Structure
 Files are saved to `.josecode` files.
 Code should be individual line-by-line statements, and the compiler will go through one line at a time.